Skip to main content

 For men who have discontinued TRT or are actively trying to conceive, a specific protocol aims to restore natural testicular function and sperm production.
 This typically includes a combination of medications designed to stimulate the hypothalamic-pituitary-gonadal (HPG) axis.
 Gonadorelin is used to encourage LH and FSH release.

-Tamoxifen and Clomid (clomiphene citrate) are selective estrogen receptor modulators (SERMs) that block estrogen’s negative feedback on the pituitary, thereby increasing LH and FSH secretion and stimulating endogenous testosterone production.
+Tamoxifen and Clomid (clomiphene citrate) are selective estrogen receptor modulators (SERMs) that block estrogen’s on the pituitary, thereby increasing LH and FSH secretion and stimulating endogenous testosterone production.
 Anastrozole may optionally be included to manage estrogen levels during this period of hormonal recalibration.

 Growth Hormone Peptide Therapy